Strength of the Upper Bounds for the Edge-Weighted Maximum Clique Problem: Conclusions

 \section{Conclusions}

-In this study, we conducted the first theoretical and computational comparison of the two main upper bounds on~$\optimum$, the optimal value of the EWMCP, proposed independently by \citet{san2019new} and \citet{shimizu2020maximum}.
+In this study, we conducted the first theoretical and computational comparison of the three main upper bounds on~$\optimum$, the optimal value of the EWMCP, proposed independently by \citet{san2019new}, \citet{shimizu2020maximum}, and \citet{hosseinian2020lagrangian}.
 Our theoretical analysis shows that neither upper bound admits a performance guarantee: for each, there exist instances where its ratio to the optimal EWMCP value is unbounded.
-Moreover, we identified families of instances where one upper bound can be arbitrarily better than the other and vice versa.
+Moreover, for every choice of a ratio between two of the three upper bounds, we identified families of instances for which such ratio achieves the largest possible value.
+A summary of all the results can be found in \Cref{fig:result_summary}.

 In particular, the bound proposed by \citet{shimizu2020maximum} appears to perform better on instances where large independent sets are connected by a few heavy edges, while the one introduced by \citet{san2019new} tends to yield tighter values when the coloring includes a larger number of independent sets.
-These observations were corroborated by our empirical analysis, showing that the two upper bounds behave differently depending on the graph's structure.
-While they perform similarly on small or sparse instances, the upper bound by \citet{shimizu2020maximum} proves tighter on large, moderately dense graphs, especially around 70\% density.
-This pattern emerges consistently across both randomly generated graphs and the DIMACS benchmark set, highlighting the importance of accounting for graph size and density when selecting or designing bounding strategies for the EWMCP.
+The third bound of \citet{hosseinian2020lagrangian} shows qualitative characteristics similar to those of \citet{shimizu2020maximum}, and can improve it by a factor of at most 2, in certain instances.
+Still, it can be arbitrarily worse than the other two bounds in specific families of instances.
+These observations were corroborated by our empirical analysis, showing that the first two upper bounds behave differently depending on the graph's structure.
+While they perform similarly on small or sparse instances, the upper bound by \citet{shimizu2020maximum} proves tighter on large, moderately dense graphs, especially around 50\% density.
+In the experiments, the third upper bound tends to perform middle of the road between the other two.
+It is tighter than the one of \citet{san2019new} for intermediate densities, while it is looser in very sparse and very dense instances.
+This pattern emerges consistently across the randomly generated graphs, and similar behavior is also observed on the DIMACS benchmark set, highlighting the importance of accounting for graph size and density when selecting or designing bounding strategies for the EWMCP.

+An additional practical outcome of our study is that the quality of $\UB_2$ can be significantly improved by appropriately ordering the independent sets of the coloring, and sorting them in non-decreasing order of cardinality turns out to be the best overall strategy on the DIMACS benchmark.

-These findings open several lines for future research, including the design of hybrid upper bounds that leverage the complementary strengths of the two methods based on instance characteristics, as well as their effective integration into exact algorithms such as branch-and-bound frameworks.
+These findings open several lines for future research, including the design of hybrid upper bounds that leverage the complementary strengths of the three methods based on instance characteristics, as well as their effective integration into exact algorithms such as branch-and-bound frameworks.